joepv/joepv.github.io/_pages/ringdoorbell.md

 background-image: ringdoorbell.jpg
 ---

-# Add your Ring Video Doorbell to the Fibaro HomeCenter 2.
+# Add your Ring  Doorbell to the Fibaro HomeCenter 2.

 April 20, 2019
 _**Applies to:** Fibaro Home Center 2, Ring Video Doorbell, Python and Node-RED_